It’s Beer ‘o’ Clock

 With this being Friday and all, I figure it’s a good time to address a tricky issue.
 A place where the Good Life we advocate here at MMM comes into direct conflict with optimizing your spending.
 That place is BEER, and other recreational drugs of your choice.

 Mr. Money Mustache definitely enjoys a good brew.
 And a good jug of wine occasionally too.
 And a strong Espresso in the morning.
-And even a pipe packed with Colorado’s Finest Medical Marijuana if it should happen to present itself.
+And even a pipe packed with Colorado’s Finest Legal Marijuana if it should happen to present itself.
+Which it tends to do when open my drawer full of marijuana supplies.
 I admire those who choose to abstain completely from these substances, but for me it is worth a certain amount of money and health risk to experience the altered states of consciousness that bring Introspective Voyages, Creative Breakthroughs and just plain Really Good Times.
 But only in a mathematically determined moderation that ensures that the Good Times will never cause Bad Times.

 Let’s focus on alcohol for this article, since it’s the habit that most commonly gets out of control among humans.
 What is the maximum amount you’re allowed to enjoy?
 How can this be had without compromising health or early retirement?